pancr9/Netflix-Recommender-System/README.md

 * This project’s primary aim is to provide movie recommendations to the user based on their preferences.

+#### Tasks Involved and Steps Implemented:

+* Configuring Jupyter Notebook and Spark
+* Understanding the problem statement
+* Understanding the algorithm
+* Fetching the data
+* Data cleaning
+* Implementing PCS, ALS, and ALS with Library on Local Machine.
+* Deploying the code and data on Amazon Web Services.
+* Output generation
+* Project Report

+#### Approach:

+* Need to fill something here.

+#### Motivation:

+* Most of the online shopping is due to the personalised recommendations to users, reminding them about an item.
+* It not only shows user interest but also helps the user to keep a price track of the items.
+* This handy feature urged us to learn to technique of recommendation and algorithms behind it.
+* Movie recommendation system is not something out-of-box project, infact, it has been already implemented by people.
+However, we considered this, more of a learning project and went with the movie recommendation option.

 ***
 #### What is Collaborative Filtering:
 Collaborative Filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from similar users.

 ***